-Phase 1: Work with your builder to figure out the scope of your project
+Phase 1: Work with your builder to figure out the scope of your project.

-Phase 2: Work with your interior designer to make design decisions and select materials
+Phase 2: Work with your interior designer to make design decisions and select materials.

 - Your interior designer will be your best friend, greatest resource and your biggest advocate for ensuring a quality final result.
-Designers have the keen ability to approach this process with thoughtfulness, and to help you think about things that might otherwise be overlooked.
-Working with an experienced and qualified interior designer means you end up with a design that is beautiful and comfortable, while also comprising the practical and functional elements required to properly serve the unique needs of you and your family.
+Designers have the ability to approach this process with thoughtfulness, and to help you think about things that might otherwise be overlooked.
+Working with an experienced and qualified interior designer means you end up with a design that is beautiful and comfortable.
+It means you end up with a design that includes practical and functional elements to properly serve the unique needs of you and your family.

-Phase 3: Execution
+Phase 3: Execution.

 - Once you have determined the scope of work with your builder and made all of the material selections with your interior designer, your project is ready to enter the execution phase.
 This is when the construction and installation begin.
-In terms of estimating how long it will take to complete the construction of your home renovation project, consult with your builder and designer.
+To estimate how long it will take to complete the construction of your home renovation project, consult with your builder and designer.
 Many variables will impact the speed at which your project can be completed:

 - Shipping and receiving time of all components